 Business owners are far more likely to own real estate than the average American.
 This used to be a positive indicator that an owner had personal assets available that they could tap to cover business obligations.
-Even if our client’s didn’t have a personal guaranty, we could expect that eventually during the judgment collection process, we could put so much pressure on the business that the owner would prefer to inject personal funds instead of us seizing their business assets.
+Even if our clients didn’t have a personal guaranty, we could expect that eventually during the judgment collection process, we could put so much pressure on the business that the owner would prefer to inject personal funds instead of us seizing their business assets.
 Many business owners had used historical profits to finance real estate investment beyond their primary home, giving them more personal assets to access as our pressure increased.

-Unfortunately, with the real estate bust, we now find that owning real estate often is just another source of financial hardship and pressure on the business owner, making likelihood of actually collecting lower rather than higher.
+Unfortunately, with the real estate bust, we now find that owning real estate often is just another source of financial hardship and pressure on the business owner, making the likelihood of actually collecting lower rather than higher.
 And if they never owned real estate, it typically means their finances were weak during the real estate bubble.
 If they were weak then, in most cases they probably haven’t improved since the bust and the financial crisis.
 This means we need to look at the business as the primary source of potential recovery in a much larger percentage of cases instead of the owner’s personal assets.

-While corporate profits of have completely recovered for the majority of publicly traded large companies, the weak economy continues to take its toll on smaller businesses.
-Many have been struggling since late 2008, a four year battle to stay afloat.
+While corporate profits have completely recovered for the majority of publicly traded large companies, the weak economy continues to take its toll on smaller businesses.
+Many have been struggling since late 2008, a four-year battle to stay afloat.
 Others became entrepreneurs as a last resort – they couldn’t find a job.
 In those cases, they may have had limited financial resources when they started or perhaps didn’t have all the experience one would prefer a business owner to have, leading to bad decisions and financial distress.

 If the consensus was that the economy was on a strong upward trend, then we would expect the prospects of many of these businesses to improve, and therefore a higher likelihood of eventually collecting during the litigation process.
 In 2007 there was wide confidence that doesn’t exist today which lowers the average prospects of recovery.